ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 shave as he is unable to do it himself.

-At 2:08, one might expect the same melody of the song to continue, but instead we hear the kamar taj motif.
+At 2:08, one might expect the same melody of the song to continue, but instead we hear the Kamar Taj motif.
 It appears slow, and sad, but it's there.
 Its most pronounced feature is the horn where previously the track was entirely piano and strings.
-Lining it up with the film, it is at this moment that Strange is first told about the Pangborn (who was paralyzed but learned to walk again after studying at kamar taj).
+Lining it up with the film, it is at this moment that Strange is first told about the Pangborn (who was paralyzed but learned to walk again after studying at Kamar Taj).

 ## Mystering training